 "Actually," Pumbaa began before Timon could cover Pumbaa's mouth a second time.

 "Oh crap.
-Simba's going to kill us!" the meerkat mumbled.
+Simba's gonna kill us!" the meerkat mumbled.

 Simba rested peacefully outside the entrance to the lions' den, his paws propped beneath his chin.
 Not yet fully recovered from the injuries he sustained in the battle with Zira, he savored this brief moment of rest before he would be called back to his kingly duties.